 Your pet should have been previously examined and given a clean bill of health by your local veterinarian.
 In addition to that, we do not accept patients over 5 years of age without recent bloodwork and record of a recent physical exam from your veterinarian.
-This is something that can be done on premises prior to the pet's surgery- just call us to schedule.
 On the day of your pet's procedure, we will take a brief history and perform a physical exam prior to anesthesia and surgery.
 These steps all help ensure that your pet is a good candidate for the procedure.
 If the veterinarian has any reservations about your pet's safety, they will delay surgery on your pet and speak to you about their concerns.

 What if my pet has a complication?

 Although the complication rate for spay and neuter surgery is very low, it can happen even if you follow all of the discharge instructions correctly.
-Fortunately, most complications from spay and neuter are not life-threatening, and they usually do not require additional surgery.
+Fortunately, most complications from spay and neuter are not life-threatening, and usually do not require additional surgery.
 If you have any questions or concerns about your pet's recovery, you can call us and schedule a recheck during our regular business hours.
-We do not charge for recheck exams; only for additional medications as needed.
-If it is after hours, please email us or leave a message and we will get back to you as soon as possible.
-The majority of the time, the doctors are able to answer your questions through email and assess if your pet needs to come back in for a recheck.
+We do not charge for recheck exams; only for additional medications and treatments as needed.
+If it is after hours or over the weekend, please email us and we will get back to you as soon as possible.
+The majority of the time, our doctors are able to answer your questions through email and assess if your pet needs to come back in for a recheck.
 Should a complication occur, your pet is in the best of hands with us.

 Do you perform scrotal ablations?

 Sometimes a large mature dog can benefit from this procedure.
 A scrotal ablation is when we remove the entire scrotum during your dog's neutering.
 This has a more cosmetic result in an adult dog and will decrease post operative swelling.
 However, scrotal ablations do take more anesthesia and surgical time (and therefore cost more) and are not entirely without complication risk.
-If you are interested in this procedure for your large male, please ask a staff member for more information and pricing.
+If you are interested in this procedure for your large male dog, please ask a staff member prior to scheduling for more information and pricing.

 Why does my large dog cost more than a small dog?